playup/CoreTextToy/README.markdown

 authors and should not be interpreted as representing official policies, either expressed or implied, of Jonathan Wight.

-### Automatic Reference Counting (ARC)
+## Automatic Reference Counting (ARC)

 The source code in this repository uses Automatic Reference Counting.
 Older, non-ARC source code may exist in a "feature/nonARC" maintenance branch.

+## Design

+### CCoreTextLabel

+A UILabel workalike that uses CoreText to render NSAttributedString objects.
+It supports most functionality that UILabel supports (including shadows).

+This class is probably the primary reason you're using this codebase.

+## CCoreTextLabel_HTMLExtensions

+A very simple category on CCoreTextLabel that exposes a "markup" property.
+This property is a simple NSString that can contain HTML style markup.
+This is a "write-only" property (the getter only ever returns NULL).

+### CCoreTextRenderer

+The rendering class that takes NSAttributedStrings and some other parameters and renders them into the current CGContext.
+This class caches all the relevent information needed to render a certain string at a certain size.
+If the string or size changes the renderer object should be discarded and regenerated.

 ### CMarkupValueTransformer

 A value transformer capable of converting _simple_ HTML into a NSAttributedString.
-At the moment it only supports "b" and "i" tags (in any valid, nested combinations) but that is quite easy to expand.
-Each tag combination can have their set of attributes.

 ### UIFont_CoreTextExtensions

-Extension on UIFont to get a CTFont and to get bold/italic, etc versions of the font.
+Extension on UIFont to get a CTFont and to get bold/italic, etc variations of the font.
 Scans the font name to work out the attributes of a particular font.

-This code is crude and effective - but needs to be tested on _all_ iOS font names (esp. the weirder ones).
+This code is crude and effective - but needs to be tested on _all_ iOS font names (especially the weirder ones).

-### CCoreTextLabel

-Beginning of a UILabel workalike that uses CoreTest to render NSAttributedString objects.

-### CCoreTextRenderer

-The rendering class that takes NSAttributedStrings and some other parameters and renders them into the current CGContext.

 ## FAQ